lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 In the case of a tie there is no winner of the game.

-**EXCEPTION:** If a Methuselah is ousted at the same time that their prey is ousted, the Methuselah gets the victory point but does not gain 6 pool counters.
+**Exception:** If a Methuselah is ousted at the same time that their prey is ousted, the Methuselah gets the victory point but does not gain 6 pool counters.

 When your prey is ousted, the next Methuselah to your left (the ousted Methuselah’s prey) becomes your new prey, and you become their new predator.